ebruri/Ebru-Rice-Portfolio/README.md

 ## Description

-This is a portfolio page for Ebru Rice.
+This is a portfolio page I created for myself.
 It was created with HTML and CSS.
 Bootstrap classes were used.
+There are 3 pages; Home, Projects, Contact.

 ## GitHub Pages